-The Helen Riaboff Whiteley Center (HRWC) consists of nine buildings at FHL, located along the shoreline on San Juan Island just north of Puget Sound.
+The Helen Riaboff Whiteley Center (HRWC) consists of nine buildings at FHL, located along the shoreline on San Juan Island.

 Note that because the FHL grounds are a biological preserve, pets are not generally allowed.
 Those who wish to bring pets to the island must seek housing off-campus or board their pets at a local kennel.
 Exceptions may be granted for service animals; see the FHL Dog Policy for more information.